metal3-io/metal3-dev-env/README.md

 ```

 Each of the VMs (aside from the `minikube` management cluster VM) are
 represented by `BareMetalHost` objects in our management cluster.
+The yaml
+used to create these host objects is in `bmhosts_crs.yaml`.

 ```sh
 $ kubectl get baremetalhosts -n metal3